explcre/Adaptable-and-intrepretable-multi-task-learning-based-gene-level-methylation-estimation/README.md

 -	Optimized a pretrain-finetune training scheme to increase accuracy by over 10%.

 ## Datasets
+The method is tested on six datasets,including:

+- Rheumatoid arthritis
+- Systemic lupus erythematosus
+- Multiple sclerosis
+- Inflammatory bowel disease
+- Psoriasis
+- Type 1 diabetes

-The method is tested on six datasets,including rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, and inflammatory bowel disease, psoriasis, and type 1 diabetes, and is shown to have good performance in identifying common functions of DNA methylation in phenotypes.
+and is shown to have good performance in identifying common functions of DNA methylation in phenotypes.

 ## How to run the program
 Use following command to run the program